 Jessie ends her recipe with, "These are light tasty muffins every time."
 She's right! —Windischgirl

-- In a large bowl, mix the eggs, salt, sugar, corn oil, and vanilla.
+Heat the oven to 425° F. In a large bowl, mix the eggs, salt, sugar, oil, and vanilla.

-- Prepare the dates.
-If they are hard, soften them in simmering water and drain well.
-Cut into bite-size pieces when cool.
+Prepare the dates by cutting them into bite-size pieces.
+If they are hard, cover them with simmering water, let soak for 20 to 30 minutes, and drain well.
+Cut when cool.
 Add to the flour mixture and toss to coat.

-- Jessie would lightly grease her muffin tin with margarine and then line with paper muffin cups.
+Jessie would lightly grease her muffin tin with margarine and then line with paper muffin cups.
 I used paper liners lightly greased with cooking spray.
 Fill about 3/4 full; for my tin, this was about 1/4 cup of batter, and I used a ladle to fill the cups.
-Bake at 425F for 15-20 minutes, or until a toothpick inserted in the center comes out clean.
+Bake 15 to 20 minutes, or until a toothpick inserted in the center comes out clean.